voila/urweb-clock/README.md

+This code was copied from [doublec](https://github.com/doublec/urweb-clock).
+I just removed uw-process submodule to be able to build the code.

 # Ur/Web Example

-This is simple example of using Ur/Web and Marc Weber's process execution library.
+This is a simple example of using Ur/Web and Marc Weber's process execution library.
 The Ur/Web application displays a web page that displays the server's time updated every second or so by executing 'date' on the server.

 Requires: